rubik/rubik.github.io/content/post/ab-testing-inference.md

 online A/B test, as we are interested in detecting and estimating effects in only one direction: e.g. an increase in conversion rate or average revenue per user.
-In fact, using a point null hypothesis would require a larger sample size for the same significance level, and running a test so long as to detect a statistically significant negative effect is overall harmful for the business.
+In fact, using a point null hypothesis would require a larger sample size for the same significance level, and running a test for a longer period of time to detect a statistically significant negative effect is overall more harmful for the business.

 ## Errors
 Since hypothesis tests derive their conclusions from a sample, and therefore